Originally written for the iPod Touch in September 2015, updated August 2022

 Delete all apps, except maybe Notes and Contacts.

-Swipe left to see the default widgets, and delete them all.
-Do everything that you can to remind yourself that this device cannot and should not be used for anything other than using Signal security and privately.
+Swipe left from the home screen to see the default widgets, and delete them all.
+Do everything that you can to remind yourself that this device cannot be used for anything other than using Signal as securely and privately as possible.

 AppleID setup and configuration